 ‘Our students learn from “real life” authentic situations, letting them experience the industry in a safe and supportive environment.
-This also allows them to make mistakes from which to grow and learn,’ said Gordon Boyce, Education Manager at TAFE SA’s Tonsley Campus.
+This also allows them to make mistakes from which to grow and learn,’ says Andrew Foster-Johnson, Education Manager at TAFE SA’s Tonsley Campus.

 TAFE SA offers a range of interior design and decoration courses, including a one-year Certificate IV and a two-year Diploma.

-‘Industry engagement is key to our training,’ Boyce said.
+‘Industry engagement is key to our training,’ Foster-Johnson says.
 ‘The students are able to learn from professionals in their chosen field, experience the hands-on reality of the job, and make valuable industry contacts for the future.’

-The skills needed go beyond creative flair and an eye for what looks good: planning, research, budgeting, and project management are also important.
-And if students aspire to running their own design consultancy, even as a self-employed solo-preneur, they also need skills in running a small business along with marketing and promotion.
+The skills needed go beyond creative flair and an eye for what looks good: planning, research, budgeting and project management are also important.
+And if students aspire to run their own design consultancy, even as self-employed solopreneurs, they also need skills in running a small business along with marketing and promotion.

-‘We are incorporating new technologies and methodologies into classrooms to ensure that the students are as up to date as possible and “job-ready” upon graduation,’ said Boyce.
+‘We are incorporating new technologies and methodologies into classrooms to ensure that the students are as up-to-date as possible and “job-ready” upon graduation,’ says Foster-Johnson.

 The TAFE SA courses share practical skills that can be applied immediately, including learning how to use colour and furnishings to create inspired interiors, and how to produce technical plans and drawings.
 Students also have the opportunity to learn about 2D and 3D design, technical drawing, lighting, furnishings, workplace interiors, and kitchen design – one of the most popular home renovation projects.

 ‘We incorporate regular industry site visits where the students learn about the latest trends in interior decoration including lighting, floor coverings, tiling, and kitchens and bathrooms.’